 Children's progress in developing and applying their phonic knowledge is carefully assessed and monitored.
-Children are tracked using the Letters and Sounds Progress Tracking sheet.
+Children are tracked using the Animaphonics assessments at the end of each unit.
 Teachers use daily phonics sessions to monitor children's progress and assess children through their writing and reading.